HenryNovoa/lilli/README.md

 module.exports = User
 ```

 The entity.
-Here you can specify the values for your object, and their defaults.
+Here you can set the values for your object, and their defaults.

 By default an entity contains an `id` field, which is the primary key for all tables.